ankeesler/anwork/doc/FEATURE.md

 ## Application
 - Add note command for adding a note to a task.
-- Fix show-all journal printing - it is hideous.
 - Add ability to reference tasks by UID number.

 ## CLI